dr-mushtaq/Academic-writing/Research Paper/Conclusion.md

 This shows awareness of your study’s scope and limitations.

-# Tense in Conclusion Sections
+# Tenses to Use in the Conclusion

+Using the correct tense makes your conclusion clearer and more professional.

-- Past tense is used to summarize the main findings. the major implications of the study and the limitation of your work.
+- **Past tense** is used to summarize the main findings. the major implications of the study and the limitation of your work.
 Example: “The study revealed significant regional variations.”
 Summarizes main results and their significance.Example: "The study demonstrated the effectiveness of the proposed method."

+  ✔ Past Tense — For Summarizing Findings

+Use past tense when talking about what your study found because these actions are already completed.

+Examples:

+“The study revealed significant regional variations.”

+“The analysis showed a strong relationship between attendance and grades.”

+“The study demonstrated the effectiveness of the proposed method.”

-- Future tense is used to offer suggestion for future research, Example: “Future studies will explore the role of adaptive strategies.
+- **Future tense** is used to offer suggestion for future research, Example: “Future studies will explore the role of adaptive strategies.
 "Suggests directions for future research.
 Example: "Future studies will focus on expanding the sample size."

+  ✔ Future Tense — For Suggestions and Recommendations

+Use future tense when pointing toward future research directions.

+Examples:

+“Future studies will explore the role of adaptive learning strategies.”

+“Future research will focus on a larger sample size.”

+“Further work will investigate long-term behavioral impacts.”

 # Reviewer Comments about Conclusion Section